patriotyk/narizaka/README.md

 ```
 Flag `-e` means that you can edit source files in the directory where you have cloned this project and they will be reflected when you run command `narizaka`

-Every tagged commit on `main` brnach automatically pushes ro the docker hub.
+Every tagged commit on the `main` branch, automatically generates and pushes image to the docker hub.
 So you can also pull this images:

 ```
 docker pull patriotyk/narizaka:latest